piyalidas10/Angular-Apps-with-Google-Gemini-AI/README.md

-# Angular-Apps-with-Google-Gemini-AI
+# Angular Apps with Google Gemini AI
-Angular Apps with Google Gemini AI
+Gemini is a multimodal AI model that can understand and generate text, as well as other types of information like audio, images, videos, and code.
+Gemini is Google's most capable AI model, and is the first to outperform human experts on MMLU (Massive Multitask Language).

 ## Gemini Models
 https://ai.google.dev/gemini-api/docs/models